 Ever wonder what successful businesses do to make their social media marketing pop?
-I decided to share four tips on using social media to grow your e-commerce presence online.
+Below are eight tips on how you can use social media to grow your e-commerce presence online.

 2. Experiment with virtual and augmented reality.

-The use of VR and AR in social media has exploded in the last year or so.
+The use of virtual reality and augmented reality in social media has exploded in the last year or so.
 Pokemon Go was one of the first successful apps that incorporated AR and VR.
 Snapchat is another good example of using AR to expose your brand to your target audience.
-Though these technologies are still in their early days, as companies incorporate VR and AR programs into their social media markeitng, it will grow their know, like and trust factor.
+Though these technologies are still in their early days, as companies incorporate VR and AR programs into their social media marketng, it will grow their know, like and trust factor.

 Chatbots should be the first line of defense for customer service.
-Although the human touch is great, with advances in artificial intelligence, a computer can do most of the heavy lifting.
+Although the human touch is great, with advances in AI, a computer can do most of the heavy lifting.
 AI chatbots can directly engage or even proactively chat with possible clients through social media.
-While humans generally work shifts, AI bots can work 24/7 to address customer service issues, respond to social media inquiries and even reach out over social media platforms to increase interaction with your platform.
+While humans generally work shifts, AI bots can work 24/7 to address customer service issues, respond to social media inquiries, and reach out over social media platforms to increase interaction with your platform.
 This will assist in streamlining your overall social media process to convert inquiries into paying customers.